Statutory reporting for the mining industry (schedule 16)

 This guideline aims to assist licensees prepare their annual reports in accordance with Schedule 16 of the MRSDMIIR.

 The Earth Resources Regulation unit of the Victorian Department of Jobs, Precincts and Regions ('the department'), is responsible for regulating the mining industry in Victoria.
 It administers the Mineral Resources (Sustainable Development) Act 1990 (MRSDA).

 The department's regulatory focus is on administration of mining licences,the environmental management of those licences and the performance of licensees in respect to occupational health and safety.

-Section 116 of the MRSDA and Regulation 35 of the (MRSDMIR) require all mining operators in the State to provide annual reports on expenditure, works, land disturbance and rehabilitation, and environmental management.
-Schedule 19 of the MRSDMIR sets out the information required in the annual report.
+Section 116 of the MRSDA and Regulation 31 of the (MRSDMIIR) require all mining operators in the State to provide annual reports on expenditure, works, land disturbance and rehabilitation, and environmental management.
+Schedule 16 of the MRSDMIIR sets out the information required in the annual report.

-This document sets out departmental policies and provides guidelines for the statutory annual reporting by mining licensees.
+This guideline sets out departmental policies and provides guidelines for the statutory annual reporting by mining licensees.